Chung-debug/Bank-Customer-Churn/README.md

 churn dashboard.jpg: The image file for the final Power BI dashboard.

 Bank Churn SQL Queries.docx: Contains all the structured SQL queries used to calculate the churn counts and metrics by category and range (e.g., Age Ranges, Credit Score Ranges, Balance Ranges).
+Other data files (CSV/Excel, Power Bi, PDF, JPG) would be included here.